unicef/publicgoods-toolkit/appendix-examples.md

 **Singapore was one of the first governments to deliver a community-driven, mobile COVID contact-tracing app**, pioneering the use of Bluetooth wireless communication in this space.
-The government open sourced their reference implementation of the BlueTrace protocol, [OpenTrace](https://github.com/OpenTrace-community).
+The government open-sourced their reference implementation of the BlueTrace protocol, [OpenTrace](https://github.com/OpenTrace-community).